BrazilPowered/docker-dotnet/README.md

 git checkout -f 3-replacingparts
 ```

-Your task is to make a dockerfile for the new <a href="https://github.com/BrazilPowered/docker-dotnet/blob/3-replacingparts/docker/homepage/index.html" target="_blank">custom hopepage</a> component, and then to modify your compose file to add this new component.
+In this part, other developers have already made the code changes to pull the homepage into it's own service.
+Your task is to make a dockerfile for this new <a href="https://github.com/BrazilPowered/docker-dotnet/blob/3-replacingparts/docker/homepage/index.html" target="_blank">custom hopepage</a> component, and then to modify your compose file to add this new component.

 The Dockerfile for the homepage can be very simple, with only the following requirements: